Kumala3/Kumala3/README.md

 👨‍💻 I'm a passionate CS student with a passion for creating projects that solve real-world problems to make a difference

-🟢 I am currently working on VersaEpoch - The home for AI Management to stay focused, organized, and productive for individuals and teams

 🔎 GenAI Educator & Content Creator at AI Advantage

 😆 Fun Fact: In my free time, you might find me on the pull-up bar trying to beat my hanging record or doing gardening